Vallum/vallum.github.io/Optimizing_parallel_performance_of_resampling_with_tensorflow.md

-# Optimizing parallel performance of Under and over resampling with Tensorflow
+# Optimizing parallel performance of under and over resampling with Tensorflow

 - When training with imbalanced (very large) data set with multi class multi labeled images
   - Learning Visual Features from Large Weakly Supervised Data